Upper Abdomen pain and how to treat it

 By providing my details, I consent to receive assistance from Star Health regarding my purchases and services through any valid communication channel.

 Upper stomach pain is a common issue that can range from mild discomfort to severe pain.
 It can be caused by a variety of factors, including indigestion, gas, acid reflux, ulcers, gallbladder problems, or even stress.
-Many of these cases can be relieved quickly with simple home remedies.
+Many mild cases related to indigestion or gas may improve with simple home measures; however, pain due to underlying medical conditions often requires professional medical evaluation and treatment.

 If you are experiencing upper stomach pain, here are some effective ways to get fast relief: